 Any dispute not covered in these terms of business will be settled at the sole discretion of Sanderson’s Auction Room.

 All electrical items will be pat tested to ensure that all items are safe to sell in our auction room, this will incur a 50p charge to the vendor per electrical item.

-Any goods remaining unsold will be offered in a second auction after this item(s) still unsold will be entered into the third and final sale if the item(s) are still not sold then they will be disposed of at the vendors cost unless instructions in writing are received seven days prior the sale date.
+Any goods remaining unsold will be offered in a second auction after this item(s) still not sold will be disposed of at the vendors cost unless instructions in writing are received seven days prior to the sale date.
 A 10% offering fee will be charged for reserve items that do NOT reach the reserve.
 Reserve prices will only apply for the first auction offering.

-Insurance on items can be arranged at vendor’s request for items in auction.
+Insurance on items can be arranged at the vendor’s request for items in the auction.